A. God exposes and condemns the unfaithful priesthood of Israel.

 1. (1-4) God threatens to severely rebuke a wicked priesthood.

 a.
-If you will not hear: If the priests will not hear and repent God promises to curse their blessings.
-This is either a reference to the “blessings” brought to the priests by the people, or the priestly blessings they gave to the people.
+If you will not hear: If the priests would not hear and repent, God promised to curse their blessings.
+This was either a reference to the gifts or blessings brought to the priests by the people, or the priestly blessings they gave to the people.

 b.
-Because you do not take it to heart: Their sin all goes back to a hollow formalism.
-It is a religion of surface emotions and outward signs, but not of the heart.
+Because you do not take it to heart: Their sin all went back to a hollow formalism.
+It was a religion of surface emotions and outward signs, but not of the heart.

 c.
-Spread refuse on your faces: Sacrificed animals still had excrement in their systems, and God said this should be burned outside the sanctuary (Exodus 29:14).
-Here, God says He will “rub their noses in it,” so that they will have to be taken outside the sanctuary.
+Spread refuse on your faces: Sacrificed animals still had excrement in their systems, and God said this should be burned outside the camp (Exodus 29:14).
+Here, God said He would spread that refuse on their faces, so that they would have to be taken outside the camp.

 d.
-That My covenant with Levi may continue: This shows the motive for God’s discipline against these ungodly priests.
-The Lord hoped that this would warn the priests back to a proper respect of His covenant.
+That My covenant with Levi may continue: This shows the motive for God’s discipline of these ungodly priests.
+The LORD hoped that this would warn the priests to properly respect His covenant.

 2. (5-7) What a priest should be – the example of Levi.